 What is an underactive thyroid?

-Briefly, the thyroid is a small gland positioned in front of your windpipe.
-It creates hormones that provide energy to your organs, and regulate your heartbeat, digestive system and many other bodily functions.
+The thyroid is a small gland positioned in front of your windpipe.
+It creates hormones that regulate your heartbeat, digestive system and many other bodily functions.
 The hormones are called triiodothyronine (T3) and thyroxine (T4), and without these, your body begins to slow down.

 What causes an underactive thyroid?